-Situated on the northeast corner of Blossom and Henderson streets, the Woman’s Club of Columbia building has been a downtown landmark for 77 years.
-Erected in 1941, the venerable structure stands as a physical testament to generations of women’s activism that began during the Civil War and grew in intensity during the late nineteenth and early twentieth centuries.
+On May 15, 2018, Columbia lost a symbol of local history with the demolition of the Women’s Club of Columbia.
+After standing for 77 years on the corner of Blossom and Henderson Streets, the Women’s Club building faced demolition shortly after the Catholic Diocese of Charleston purchased the lot from the University of South Carolina (USC) Foundation.
+Erected in 1941, this venerable structure stood as a physical testament to generations of women’s activism that began during the Civil War and grew in intensity during the late 19th and early 20th centuries.

 Women’s Club of Columbia